flapdoodle-oss/de.flapdoodle.embed.mongo.spring/README.md

 # Embedded MongoDB Spring Integration

-This is an replacement for the spring mongodb integration project.
+This is a replacement for the spring mongodb integration project.
 It is based on Spring 2.7.x.
 This version uses a new version of [Embedded MongoDB](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo/).

 ## License